Django model data types and fields list

 The most important part of a model and the only required part of a model is the list of database fields it defines.
 Fields are specified by class attributes.
 Be careful not to choose field names that conflict with the models API like clean, save, or delete.

 Setting a field for storing any type of data is like deciding a data type in C/C++ for storing a particular integer, char etc. Fields in Django are the data types to store a particular type of data.
 For example, to store an integer, IntegerField would be used.
 These fields have in-built validation for a particular data type, that is you can not store “abc” in an IntegerField.
 Similarly, for other fields.
-This post revolves about major fields one can use in Django Models.
+This post revolves around major fields one can use in Django Models.

 Here are some key attributes one should be aware of before starting to use Django Fields.